2025-26 Student Handbook

 Return to Top of Page

-The mission of the Office of Student Research and Innovation is to support the incorporation of research training in the areas of business, education, humanities, social sciences and STEM into the APSU experience as a means to engage, retain and promote students and their success.
-Our purpose is to connect students with different opportunities that will help them pursue research and creative activities.
-The Office of Student Research and Innovation arranges several research events which include various research projects completed by our undergraduate students, graduate students, and faculty members.
+The mission of the Office of Student Research and Innovation is to support research training and discoveries across the disciplines of business, education, art + design, humanities, social sciences and STEM into the APSU experience as a means to engage, retain and promote students and their success.
+Our purpose is to connect students with funding and resources that will help them pursue scholarly and creative activities.
+The Office of Student Research and Innovation hosts events and presentations to feature projects completed by our undergraduate students, graduate students and faculty members.
 For more information about research opportunities, visit www.apsu.edu/osri.

-Find out more about our programs, scholarships and the experiences of student participants by visiting www.apsu.edu/study-abroad-exchange or by emailing internationaled@apsu.edu.
+Find out more about our programs, scholarships, and the experiences of student participants by visiting https://www.apsu.edu/global-education/index.php or by emailing internationaled@apsu.edu.

 Return to Top of Page